Girihanbudi/smartcontract-example-go/README.md

-# smartm2m-technical-test
+# smartcontract-example-go

 ## Brief Description
-This repository contain a sample API to manage file with smart contract.
+This repository contain a sample API to manage file with smart contract with Go Language.
 Visit [Postman documentation](https://documenter.getpostman.com/view/7070614/2s93sW9vXb) to seek a sample API request definition for test.

 ## Download